Jolleyboy/webDev/README.md

 ======

 Hello fellow web developers!
-WebDev is designed to make web development a breeze by making use of automatic refreshing of the browser and by utilizing modern preprocessing for HTML5, CSS3 and Javascript.
-It also features automatic git pushes on file saves and automagic image optimization.
+WebDev is designed to make web development a breeze by making use of automatic browser refreshing, and by utilizing modern preprocessing for HTML5, CSS3 and Javascript.
+It also features automatic git pushing and automagic image optimization.
 Spend less time messing with your tools and more time making beautiful web pages.

 ##Prerequisites:
 * Local webserver installed.
 I recommend [XAMPP](https://www.apachefriends.org/download.html)